austenstone/actions-playground/.github/ISSUE_TEMPLATE/CALL.md

 ---
-name: ❌ [DEPRECATED] Call
+name: ❌ Call
-about: [DEPRECATED] Open an issue for a call or remote meeting
+about: Open an issue for a call or remote meeting
 title: 'Call: replace_with_company_name, replace_with_date'
 labels: activity-call
 assignees: ''